5-Day Glacier Mountaineering Course

-Our 6-day mountaineering seminar provides the opportunity for climbers looking to gain a well rounded basic skill set in glacier mountaineering.
+This 5-day mountaineering seminar takes place on majestic Mt.
+Baker and provides the opportunity for climbers looking to gain a well rounded basic skill set in glacier mountaineering.
 At the heart of the experience is a worthy summit objective in a beautiful mountain environment, deep in the Cascades of Washington.
 The course begins with a thorough review of the equipment we will need and instruction in how to pack these items.
-Each course uses multiple camps on or near some of Washington’s largest glaciers, providing the ideal training ground for becoming proficient with an ice axe, crampons, and the climbing rope.
+Each course uses multiple camps on some of Washington’s largest glaciers, providing the ideal training ground for becoming proficient with an ice axe, crampons, and the climbing rope.
 Once we master the basics of traveling roped together on a glacier, we will move on to more complicated skills such as ice climbing, and crevasse rescue.
 The week culminates in an ascent of Mt.
-Baker, Mt.
-Shuksan, or Eldorado Peak, each chosen for the current weather and climbing conditions.
+Baker.
 This is great training for people looking to move on to bigger mountains or participate in expeditions to glaciated mountains in Alaska or outside the US.

 - Belaying, rope management, & Rapelling